What Is Sleeping Pill Withdrawal?

 Treatment for sleeping pill addiction is most successful in an inpatient or outpatient treatment center.
 These programs help patients overcome their addiction by creating a personalized treatment plan based on their drug use, personal history, medical history and individual risk factors.

 If you or someone you love is struggling with a sleeping pill addiction, get help now.
-Please contact us for help finding an addiction treatment center.
+Talk with a rehab professional today for help finding an addiction treatment center.

 *Some names have been changed.